Zishe Breitbart: Death

-Breitbart died eight weeks after he accidentally injured himself during a strongman demonstration in Radom (Poland).
+Breitbart died eight weeks after he accidentally injured himself during a strongman demonstration in Radom, Poland.
 He stabbed himself in the knee with a spike he drove through five 1 in oak boards using only his bare hands.
 The wound became infected, which led to fatal blood poisoning.
 Although he endured ten operations in which both legs were amputated, the infection was too severe.
 Breitbart died in October 1925.
 He was buried in the Adass-Jisroel cemetery in Berlin.

 Legacy

 Breitbart was played by Finnish strongman Jouko Ahola in a highly fictionalized account of his life in Werner Herzog's 2001 film Invincible.

 He was also the inspiration for the children's book Zishe the Strongman by Robert Rubenstein, from Kar-Ben Publishing.

-The Reform Judaism Magazine have credited Breitbart, who was billed during his 1923 American tour as "the Superman of the Ages," with inspiring Joe Schuster and Jerry Siegel to create the iconic superhero Superman, although Jerry Siegel and Joe Shuster never said anything about his influence.
+The Reform Judaism Magazine have credited Breitbart, who was billed during his 1923 American tour as "the Superman of the Ages," with inspiring Joe Shuster and Jerry Siegel to create the iconic superhero Superman, although Jerry Siegel and Joe Shuster never said anything about his influence.

+One of his direct descendants is American Pilates instructor and writer Joan Breibart.